awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 * [Sugar ★824](https://github.com/hyperoslo/Sugar) - Something sweet that goes great with your Cocoa.
 * [Swift Sugar ★159](https://github.com/RuiAAPeres/Swift-Sugar) - Port of objsugar.
 * [SwiftBitmask ★33](https://github.com/brynbellomy/SwiftBitmask) - `Bitmask<T>` type intended as a replacement for `RawOptionSet`.
-* [SwifterSwift ★3376](https://github.com/SwifterSwift/SwifterSwift) - A handy collection of more than 360 native extensions to boost your productivity.
+* [SwifterSwift ★3376](https://github.com/SwifterSwift/SwifterSwift) - A handy collection of more than 500 native Swift 3 extensions to boost your productivity.
 * [SwiftGen-Storyboard ★3578](https://github.com/SwiftGen/SwiftGen#uistoryboard) - A tool to auto-generate `enums` for all your Storyboards, Scenes and Segues constants + appropriate convenience accessors.
 * [SwiftLinkPreview ★665](https://github.com/LeonardoCardoso/SwiftLinkPreview) - It makes a preview from an url, grabbing all information such as title, relevant texts and images.
 * [SwiftRandom ★445](https://github.com/thellimist/SwiftRandom) - A tiny generator of random data.